Fawler

 Fawler is a hamlet and civil parish in the valley of the River Evenlode, 1.5 mi southeast of Charlbury in Oxfordshire, England.
 There are traces of a Roman villa at Oatlands Farm.
 The manor house was built in 1660.
 Finstock railway station on the Cotswold Line is closer to Fawler than to Finstock.

+Place-name

+The place-name is recorded from 1205 as Fauflor, derived from Old English fāg flōr, "variegated floor".
+Authorities including the philologist J. R. R. Tolkien take this to mean a tessellated pavement, identified as the mosaic floor of North Leigh Roman Villa nearby.